MostafaMaged/FlightBookingSystem/README.md

 ###### .
 UPDATE ticket ( upgrade  flight)
 ##############################################
 ## Security:
-Request and Responses in this application are secured through JSON Web Tokens-based authentication and authorization system.
+Request and Responses in this application are secured through **JSON Web Tokens**-based authentication and authorization system.